Pirate-Hunter-Zoro/Drive-Transfer/README.md

 * **`remove_colon.py`**: A simple, but necessary, utility.
 This script scours your Google Drive for video files with colons in their names—a character that can cause trouble—and replaces them.
 It includes a `DRY_RUN` parameter, a pointless feature for the weak-willed who fear commitment.

+* **`scan_accounts.ps1`**: A tool for interrogation.
+This script performs a sweeping audit of your MEGA accounts.
+It logs into each one sequentially, hunts for files matching a specific name, and records all findings in `scripts/found_files_log.txt`.
+Use it to confirm the location of key assets or to find stragglers after a major operation.
+It requires a single password in `scripts/scan_account_password.txt` for the entire account block.

 ## Prerequisites

 Don't even think about starting without the proper preparations.